torrentkino/torrentkino/README.md

 ## OPTIONS

   * `-h` *hostname*:
     By default /etc/hostname is used to determine the hostname.
+The SHA1 hash of the hostname becomes the announced info_hash.

+  * `-n` *node id string*:
+    By default a random node id gets computed on every startup.
+For testing purposes it may be useful to keep the same node id all the time.
+The above string is not used directly.
+Instead its SHA1 hash is used.

   * `-k` *password*:
 	Setting a password results in encrypting each packet with AES256.
 The